 - Be responsible for FIAT/IFTA’s participation in and the annual campaign for the UNESCO World Day for Audiovisual Heritage celebrations on October 27th (under CCAAA).

-- The group will consist of a number of experts in the following domains:
+The group consists of a number of experts in the following domains:

 - copyright experts